Quick Answer

 | No-load | None | 0.25% or less | n/a | Direct-sold funds |

 - Forward pricing: an order before the fund's daily cutoff (typically 4:00 p.m.
-Eastern Time) gets that day's NAV; after, the next day's NAV.
-This is the rule that makes late trading illegal.
+Eastern Time) gets that day's NAV; after, next day's NAV.

-- Late trading is illegal; market timing is legal but restricted (redemption fees and frequent-trading policies).
+- Late trading is illegal; market timing is legal but restricted (redemption fees, frequent-trading policies).

-- Class B converts to Class A; Class C does not.
-Class C is cheaper to enter but costs more long-term (the 1.00% 12b-1 never goes away).
+- Class C is cheaper to enter but costs more long-term.

-- Separate account = customer bears investment risk; general account = insurer bears it.
-The separate account is protected from the insurer's general creditors.
+- The separate account is protected from the insurer's general creditors.

-- Accumulation phase: units AND value fluctuate.
-Annuitization: units are fixed, only value (the payment) varies.
+- Accumulation: units AND value fluctuate.
+Annuitization: units fixed, only value (the payment) varies.

-- The Assumed Interest Rate (AIR) comparison is always to the AIR, never to the prior payment.
-Beat the AIR, the check rises; miss it, the check falls.
+- The Assumed Interest Rate (AIR) comparison is always to the AIR, not the prior payment: beat it, the check rises; miss it, the check falls.

-- A 529 plan is a municipal fund security regulated by the Municipal Securities Rulemaking Board (MSRB), not a mutual fund.
+- A 529 plan is a Municipal Securities Rulemaking Board (MSRB) municipal fund security, not a mutual fund.

 | Item | Value |